The Brothers Karamazov, Set in South Boston

 The question came from the IRA back in the early eighties (Whitey’s mother was first generation Irish American.)
 The Irish Republican Army (IRA) had a specific request: a million dollars worth of hi tech weapons to be shipped across the Atlantic to aid the IRA in its efforts.

-In 1984 Whitey Bulger, Along With Pat Nee and Joe Murray, Schemed to Run Guns to the IRA.
-Photo by Detective Dick Bergeron.
+In 1984 Whitey Bulger Schemed With Pat Nee and Joe Murray in Running Guns to the IRA.

 Patrick Nee was Whitey’s colleague in Boston’s Irish Mafia.
 He was also an Irish immigrant and enthusiastic supporter of the IRA.
 Although not as excited as Nee about supporting the organization, Whitey agreed to partner with Nee and Joe Murray of Charlestown because he saw an opportunity to make a buck.